-Nurses provide and direct others in the provision of nursing care to patients in acute care settings and a variety of other healthcare agencies.
+Nurses provide and direct others in the provision of nursing care to patients in inpatient, outpatient, clinic and community healthcare settings.
 Nurses work closely with physicians and other members of the healthcare team.

 - The School of Nursing was the first program at BHCLR with five graduates in 1921

 - The Traditional Track accepts two cohorts each year, a January start and a July start

 - Most instructional weeks are four days per week